vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 In standalone mode, they are extracted from the LightGBM model object.
 In plugin mode, they are inherited from the host ML framework, and only checked for consistency against the LightGBM model object.

-The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package provides `CategoricalDomain` and `ContinuousDomain` decorator classes specifically for the purpose of ensuring that Scikit-Learn feature definitions are as rich and nuanced as possible.
+The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package provides `CategoricalDomain` and `ContinuousDomain` decorators specifically for the purpose of ensuring that Scikit-Learn feature definitions are as rich and nuanced as possible.

 ### Categorical features

-The `LabelBinarizer` transformer class transforms a string column to a list of integer columns, one for each category level.
-For example, the "Education" column is transformed to sixteen integer columns (with cell values being either 0 or 1).
+The `LabelBinarizer` transformer expands a string column to a list of integer columns, one for each category level.
+For example, the "Education" column is expanded to sixteen integer columns (with cell values being either 0 or 1).

 The LightGBM classifier in its default configuration, just like all Scikit-Learn estimators, treats binary features as regular numeric features.
 Continuous splits are encoded using the `SimplePredicate` element: